Q: Bottom line, why should I vote for these bonds?

 Issuing bonds is the primary mechanism for funding capital infrastructure needs in Charlotte and other cities and counties across the country.
 Using all available criteria, city staff organizes the projects and dollar amounts into bond packages that go before voters approximately every two years.
 The dollar amount of this bond package is planned for as part of the current city budget.

 In 2013, the city of Charlotte projected capital investment needs for the next decade.
-This year’s bond referendum is the third of four projected bond referenda over eight years as identified in the Community Investment Plan (CIP).
+This year’s bond referendum is the last of four projected bond referenda over eight years as identified in the Community Investment Plan (CIP).
 Some CIP projects are funded by Certificates of Participation (COPs) and do not require voter approval.

-Residents can find information on all projects on the city of Charlotte’s website: www.charlottefuture.com.
+Residents may find information on all projects on the city of Charlotte’s website: www.charlottefuture.com.
 Each year during the city’s budgeting process, staff makes a proposal for infrastructure work and related costs, including debt service to issue the necessary bonds.
 City Council approves the scope of work and whether to place bonds on the ballot.

 Q: What would happen if the bonds don’t win?